Department: Pathobiology and Population Sciences

 Christine Nicol is Professor of Animal Welfare and a member of the Animal Welfare Science and Ethics group.

 Christine Nicol graduated from the University of Oxford with a first-class degree in Zoology in 1981, and a PhD (DPhil) in 1986 on the welfare of laying hens.
 In 1985 she was appointed to a lectureship in Animal Welfare, followed by a Professorship (2001) at the University of Bristol.
-She has also held visiting appointments at Merton College, Oxford (2000), and the University of Waikato (1994).
-In 2017 she took up honorary positions at the University of Oxford (Senior Research Associate) and the University of Lincoln (Visiting Professor) and, in 2018, a new appointment as Professor of Animal Welfare at the Royal Veterinary College.
+She has also held visiting appointments at Merton College, Oxford (2000), the University of Waikato (1994) and honorary posts at the University of Oxford and the University of Lincoln.
+Currently, and since 2018, Professor of Animal Welfare at the Royal Veterinary College.

 Supporting the transition from colony cages to cage-free systems.
 With Dr Siobhan Abeyesinghe and Dr Kate Norman, RVC.
 A project to support a large commercial producer in making the transition to cage-free systems, whilst protecting and enhancing bird welfare.